 As part of the complete agri-value chain under Newleaf, Newleaf Manufacturing Sdn Bhd is the durian processing business that is compliant with the strictest food processing requirements and best practices.
 We are certified with the Hazard Analysis and Critical Control Point (HACCP) and The Good Manufacturing Practice (GMP) from Malaysia’s Ministry of Health.
 Being certified ensures that the goods from Newleaf are consistently produced and controlled according to the highest quality standards.
 We look at every aspect of the manufacturing process to guard against potential risks, such as cross-contamination, mislabeling, and adulteration.

-GMPs maintain the integrity of the final products.
-They ensure that the highest standards are met while carrying out sound operations.
+GMP maintains the integrity of the final products.
+Newleaf ensures that the highest standards are met while carrying out sound operations.

-Businesses in the food manufacturing have a legal and moral obligation to create safe food for their customers.
+We have a legal and moral obligation to create safe food for our customers.
 These include meeting basic operational procedures to adhere to GMP requirements such as: